In the past, many therapists focused primarily on challenges and symptoms of mental health disorders – how to treat “problems.”

 - Encouraging positive actions such as self-expression, journaling, active communication, and an overall healthy lifestyle.

-Positive psychology emerged after a fair share of debates and misunderstandings about how well it can co-exist with clinical or health psychology.
+Positive psychology emerged after a fair share of debate and misunderstanding about how well it can coexist with clinical or health psychology.
 We know that clinical psychology aims to address mental health issues and apply existing theories and evidence into practice.

-While clinical psychology digs into the root cause of the illness to help the person recover, positive psychology delves into the root causes of happiness that can make a person immune to any adverse mental condition.
-Positive psychology, is, for the most part, present and future oriented.
+While clinical psychology digs into the root cause of the illness to help the person recover, positive psychology delves into the root causes of happiness that can bolster a person against negative experiences.
+Positive psychology is for the most part present and future-oriented.
 It focuses on a person’s strength, abilities, talents, relationships, positive emotions, positive experiences, and intrinsic motivation.

-Despite having prominent contrasts, clinical psychology and positive psychology does not oppose each other.
-Both the fields target human welfare and wellbeing.
-Seligman (1988) suggested that positive psychology is not a contemporary addition; it has been there and was always an essential component of humanistic approaches.
+Clinical psychology and positive psychology do not oppose each other.
+Both fields target human welfare and wellbeing.
+Seligman (1998) suggested that positive psychology is not a contemporary addition; it has always been an essential component of humanistic approaches.

-While clinical psychology practice was limited to only help-seekers and those who were already suffering from some psychopathology, positive psychology reached out to the average population as well as the clinical patients.
+While historically, clinical psychology practice was limited primarily to help-seekers and those who were already experiencing mental health challenges, positive psychology reaches out to everyone – those with and without clinical diagnoses.

 |Clinical Psychology and Positive Psychology – A Brief Comparative Analysis|